manuel-serrano/bigloo/README.md

 [![Travis](https://api.travis-ci.org/manuel-serrano/bigloo.svg)](https://travis-ci.org/manuel-serrano/bigloo/builds)

-This directory contains the source files of Bigloo, a Scheme system which includes a compiler generating C code and Java classes, and an interpreter.
-Bigloo is the tool of choice for the construction of autonomous applications in Scheme.
-Bigloo is mostly conformant to the Revised5 Report on the Algorithmic Language Scheme with many
-extensions: Rgc, a lex facility.
+Bigloo is a Scheme development environment that includes a compiler generating C code and Java classes, and an interpreter.
+Bigloo is the tool of choice for building autonomous applications in Scheme.
+Bigloo is mostly conformant to the Revised5 Report on the Algorithmic Language Scheme with many extensions: Rgc, a lex facility.
 Match, a pattern-matching compiler.
 Foreign languages interface (connection to C and to Java).
 Module language.
 Extension package system.
 An Lalr facility.
 An Object sytem.
 A thread library.
 DSSSL support.
 Unicode characters and strings.
 Process, Pipe and Socket support.
 Bigloo comes with an Integrated Development Environment (the Bee).

 Versions